mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 ## Release Notes

 current - Make minor improvements to the EnumAdapterRunner and AsyncEnumAdapterrunner classes implememntations.
 Add end-to-end tests for these classes.
+   Add IActiveSessionFeature.RefreshActiveSession method that allow to work with a new active session after terminating the current one.

 1.1.1 - Set correct release notes in the package description.